mrzjy/hoyo_public_wiki_parser/Genshin_Impact_zh/README.md

 3. Obtain the data in data folder

 ### Known issues
-- There are two sections that have not been parsed yet: 家具 and 任务道具
+- There are 1 section that has not been parsed yet: 家具